SystemFw/blog/content/staging/programs-as-values-draft.md

-Instead, we want to have the ability to transform outputs without leaving our algebra, and therefore we have to enrich it with a _combinator_.
+Instead, we want to have the ability to transform outputs without leaving our algebra, and therefore we have to enrich it with a `transformOutput` _combinator_.
 Recall that the general shape of a combinator is:

 ```scala
 transformOutput: (In, ...) => In